mohamedelsheikh20/Dbt_ATOS_Train/documentation/documentation_file.md

 - Get the data using joining the calendar date and customer dimensions to get the:
   - customer name.
   - calendar dates (year, month and day).

+### Query 4: top negative profit per city and states

+#### path: models/marts/schema_superstore/Queries/top_negative_profit_city_and_states.sql

+#### Description:

+Query to get top city and states who make the profit be negative.

+- Get the location with the sum of profit less than 0 `negative profits`.

+- Group by `location_dim` to get the city and state of the negative profit.

 ---